2006–07 AEK Athens F.C. season: Overview

-For the third season in a row, Demis Nikolaidis, who decided at the end of the previous season that it was time to part ways with the team with Fernando Santos, despite the good presence of the Portuguese technician on the team's bench.
+The third season in a row for the presidency of Demis Nikolaidis, who decided at the end of the previous season that it was time to part ways with the team with Fernando Santos, despite the good presence of the Portuguese technician on the team's bench.
 The reason was that the president of AEK was looking for a coach who played more offensive style and gave a lot of weight to young players and the team's academies.
 Nikolaidis ended up with the acclaimed Spanish coach Lorenzo Serra Ferrer, who, among other things, has served in the academies and in the first team of the great Barcelona.
 One of the team's key leaders, Kostas Katsouranis, left AEK, following Santos to Benfica.
 On the other hand, Akis Zikos returned after a four-year absence in Monaco.

 AEK started the season relatively "numb", but then recovered and especially from the 7th matchday onwards when they makes 7 consecutive victories.
 Another streak of 6 wins later in the 2nd round, but those were not enough to achieve more than the eventual second place finish.
 They finished 8 points above Panathinaikos, but another 9 below the champion Olympiacos.
-For another season, however, there were complaints from many teams in the league about the treatment of the red and whites by the referees.
+For yet another season, however, there were complaints from many teams in the league about the treatment of the red and whites by the referees.

-In the Greek Cup, AEK was a surprise victim, eliminated in the first round by the team of Chaidari in a single match, after the 0-0 in regular time, a score that did not change even in extra time, despite the expulsion of 2 players of Chaidari, while in the penalty shootout Chaidari won by 5–4.
+In the Greek Cup, AEK was a surprise victim, eliminated in the first round by the team of Chaidari in a single match, after the 0–0 in regular time, a score that did not change even in extra time, despite the expulsion of 2 players of Chaidari, while in the penalty shootout Chaidari won by 5–4.